3

 2

 • @JerryCoffin: Sorry, I was asking from the perspective of the software maker.
-I've edited my question to leave it clearer Sep 28, 2012 at 5:24
+I've edited my question to leave it clearer Commented Sep 28, 2012 at 5:24

 • @JerryCoffin - Please can you move your answer from the comments section to the answer section down below.
 Thanks.